khursheedahmedd/SkuHUnt/README.md

 # SKUHunt

-SKUHunt is a Next.js application designed to showcase various React components, including cards, a hero section, a pricing plan section, and more.
+SKUHunt is a Next.js application that include various React components, including cards, a hero section, a pricing plan section, and more.
 This project is built with modern JavaScript/TypeScript tooling and uses Tailwind CSS for styling.

 ---